 - Link: buy Etihad Guest miles

-Compared to the regular purchase price of 2 US cents per mile, this promotion offers a price of ~1.67 US cents per mile.
+Compared to the regular purchase price of 2 US cents per mile, this promotion offers a price of 1.67 US cents per mile at the highest tier:

 Note: Etihad Guest Miles expire after 24 to 36 months from the time the miles are earned depending on your membership status.

 |Date||Bonus (%)||Price per point (US cents)|

 What can I use Etihad Guest miles for?